 A broader understanding of persistence in terms of mobility (i.e. partitioning into mobile phases with sufficient persistence within the phase, potentially reaching vulnerable areas or ecosystems) could prevent distribution of potentially harmful substances.
 This is of concern for volatile substances persistent in air and non-volatile, water substances persistent in water.

 Concern might also arise from a continuous presence of a substance, if the continuous input exceeds the purification capacity of the system, allowing for long term exposure possibly causing effects (Mackay et al. 2014).
-This dimension of persistence is somehow outside the PBT/vPvB concept, which aims identifying intrinsic hazards in a preventive way.
-However, considering the “continuous presence” as a way of identifying substances of concern, which have not been identified during assessment.
+This dimension of persistence is somehow outside the PBT/vPvB concept, which aims at identifying intrinsic hazards in a preventive way.
+However, considering the “continuous presence” as a way of identifying substances of concern which have not been identified during assessment.

 On the screening level, no definitive conclusion on persistence can be made unless the substance is ready biodegradable and therefore not persistent.
-Simulation studies are very expensive and are therefore often not performed if bioaccumulation or toxicity can be excluded, However, as there are other ways of bioaccumulation than depicted by the BCF, i.e. also bioaccumulation through air or terrestrial organisms, potentially persistent and bioaccumulative chemicals might not be identified.
+Simulation studies are very expensive and are therefore often not performed if bioaccumulation or toxicity can be excluded, However, as there are other ways of bioaccumulation than depicted by the BCF, i.e. bioaccumulation through air or terrestrial organisms, potentially persistent and bioaccumulative chemicals might not be identified.
 Further, also experimental challenges with the bioaccumulation or toxicity assessment of certain compounds (e.g. highly hydrophobic, poorly water soluble, mixture effects) can lead to an underestimation of bioaccumulation or chronic toxic effects or mixtures.

 Besides bioaccumulation and toxicity, the combination of persistence and partitioning into mobile media can lead to an unpredictable widespread contamination with potentially hazardous chemicals.
 Therefore, a detailed assessment of persistence and minimizing release of such substances to the environment is a crucial precautionary measure, as the release is irreversible and adverse effects can arise temporally and far away from its sources.